Getting Support during COVID-19

 - Advocate Hotline: You can speak to an advocate any time by calling our 24/7 hotline at 425-252-4800.
 Our advocates are here to support you, and can provide information about resources, talk through self-care strategies, answer questions you may have about reporting, and talk through options for keeping yourself safe, or other concerns.
 You get to decide what the conversation looks like and what we talk about.
 At this time most advocacy is being provided over the phone but some in-person appointments are available.

 - Medical appointments in our clinic are available Monday to Friday; however, the front doors to our location at Dawson Place may be locked.
 When locked during business hours, phone numbers are provided so you can reach a staff member and be let into the building for your appointment.
 To schedule a clinic medical appointment, please call 425-297-5770.

 - For individuals seeking care in the emergency departments in Snohomish County, our forensic nurse examiners will still meet with you to provide medical care and possibly collect evidence (this is always your choice).
 An advocate will also be available to you during the exam, either in person or by phone.

 - Telephone and telehealth online meetings are available for our therapy clients.
 If you are not a current therapy client but need services, please contact our Medical Social Worker at 425-297-5779 to discuss your therapy options.
-Unfortunately support groups have been suspended at this time.

 If you or someone you know has recently been assaulted